ericoporto/ags-manual-wiki/MIDI-playback.md

 ### How to install Timidity

-The primary file is called "timidity.cfg" and it should be present in the following path:
+The primary file is called "timidity.cfg" and it should be present either along with the game (or engine's) executable, or in the following system path:

 **On Windows:**
 * C:\Timidity\Timidity.cfg